pmean/build-website/text/06/InformationSource.md

     critiquing viewpoints that you disagree with.
 Note the critiques that you use regularly in this exercise and apply them with equal vigor to the viewpoints that you agree with.
--   **Don\'t pretend that you understand the motivations of the writer**.
-You don\'t.
+-   **Don't pretend that you understand the motivations of the writer**.
+You don't.
 No one is able to look into the soul of another person and discern their true intent.
 If you criticize a piece of data, do so based on overt and objective standards.

-**But don\'t be too open-minded**
+**But don't be too open-minded**

-Most people who are avid liberals or conservatives don\'t fall into this trap, but it is worth noting that you can sometimes be too lax and uncritical of competing ideas.
-While you should pay serious attention to ideas that disagree with your world view, you don\'t want to pretend that all arguments for varying perspectives are equally valid.
+Most people who are avid liberals or conservatives don't fall into this trap, but it is worth noting that you can sometimes be too lax and uncritical of competing ideas.
+While you should pay serious attention to ideas that disagree with your world view, you don't want to pretend that all arguments for varying perspectives are equally valid.
 In most situations, one side can marshal far stronger arguments for their position than the other side can.
-It\'s not that they are better debaters, but merely a recognition that there is more evidence and supporting facts on one side.
+It's not that they are better debaters, but merely a recognition that there is more evidence and supporting facts on one side.

 It is a mistake to pretend that there is always a symmetry to the two sides of an argument.
 The facts supporting a causal link between vaccines and autism are very weak, and most of the data supports the opposite view.
-So don\'t be too open-minded about opposing arguments.
+So don't be too open-minded about opposing arguments.

 > *As the Baptist minister Carlyle Marney wisely noted, A window stuck
 > open is as useless as a window stuck closed.
-In either case, you\'ve
+In either case, you've
 > lost the use of the window.*
 > [www.brucewoolley.com/TherapeuticsReport/1998/Oct98.html](http://www.brucewoolley.com/TherapeuticsReport/1998/Oct98.html)

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Conflict of interest](../category/ConflictOfInterest.html).